 Hardware Association Ireland (HAI), as a Data Controller, is required by law to comply with the following Irish legislation relating to the processing of Personal Data:

-In order to carry out its administrative functions HAI needs to collect and process personal information relating to its member organisations.
+In order to carry out its administrative functions HAI needs to collect and process personal information relating to its member/corporate partner organisations.
 HAI takes the confidentiality of all personal information seriously and consequently takes all reasonable steps to comply with the principles of the Data Protection Acts.

 HAI aims to collect personal information only in order to meet administrative purposes, and to retain that information only for as long as those purposes remain valid.
 HAI will only pass personal information to a third party, where a Data Processing Agreement is in place, or where the organisation has opted-in to receive information from a third party.